Skip to main content

 All application materials, including supporting letters, must be received before an individual’s application review commences.

 Each year, the division receives over 450 applications for fellowship training.
 Approximately 15% of the applicants are invited for formal interviews.
 Individuals are selected to interview based on a holistic review process that assesses applicants for fit and potential for a career in Pulmonary and Critical Care Medicine.
 Qualities and values sought in applicants include outstanding academic achievement, well-developed clinical and leadership skills, professionalism, and collegiality during their previous training.
-The fellowship training program values diversity and encourages applicants from a wide variety of backgrounds to apply.
+The fellowship training program values a range of experiences and encourages applicants from various backgrounds.

 We participate in the Medical Specialties Matching Program for fellowships in Pulmonary and Critical Care Medicine.
 For more information, see the ERAS website.

-In alignment with the recommendations of the Association of Pulmonary and Critical Care Program Directors (APCCMPD), our national professional society, and to ensure a uniform interview process that is equitable to all applicants, our fellowship interviews for applicants in the 2024-2025 cycle will be held exclusively virtually.
+In alignment with the recommendations of the Association of Pulmonary and Critical Care Program Directors (APCCMPD), our national professional society, and to ensure a uniform interview process, our fellowship interviews for applicants in the 2025-2026 cycle will be held exclusively virtually.
 We will not offer in-person site visits.

 Current Fellows